cosmicjs/cosmic-cli/README.md

-# cosmic-cli
+# Cosmic CLI

-A Command Line Tool for Managing Your Cosmic JS Buckets
+The official command line tool for [Cosmic JS](https://cosmicjs.com).
+It includes all of the awesome features of the [Cosmic JS NPM module](https://github.com/cosmicjs/cosmicjs-node).
+Use it to log in to your Cosmic JS account, manage your Buckets and manage data, files and users withing your Buckets.

-## Installing
+## 🛠️ Installation

 Install the CLI globally: